zsparal/api-documentation/source/connect/onboarding.rst

 Step 1: Enable hosted onboarding
 --------------------------------
-If you are new to OAuth, please have a look at the :doc:`Mollie Connect overview </connect/overview>` and the :doc:`Getting started guide for OAuth </connect/getting-started>` before proceeding.
+If you are new to OAuth, have a look at the :doc:`Mollie Connect overview </connect/overview>` and the :doc:`Getting started guide for OAuth </connect/getting-started>` before proceeding.

 Once you have an OAuth app up and running, you can